-The Favorite Types panel (Figure 6-2) appears.
+The Favorite Types panel (Figure 7-2) appears.

-Figure 6-2 TrackRecord Options Window - Favorite Types Tab
+Figure 7-2 TrackRecord Options Window - Favorite Types Tab

-- 3 Identify the data types you want to appear in your Favorite Types list. - ♦ To use the default list of favorite data types, click Use the types defined by the TrackRecord administrator.

-- ⋄ To customize your favorite types list, click Use these types, select each data type you want in your list from the list on the left, and click Add >.
-To remove an entry from your list of favorite types, select its name in the list on the right and click <Remove. - 4 Specify the order for favorite types by dragging entries in the list on the right up and down.

-The first entry in the Favorite Types list appears as the label for New Item on the Toolbar.
+- 3 Identify the data types you want to appear in your Favorite Types list. - ⋄ To use the default list of favorite data types, click Use the types defined by the TrackRecord administrator. - ⋄ To customize your favorite types list, click Use these types, select each data type you want in your list from the list on the left, and click Add >.
+To remove an entry from your list of favorite types, select its name in the list on the right and click <Remove. - 4 Specify the order for favorite types by dragging entries in the list on the right up and down. - The first entry in the Favorite Types list appears as the label for New Item on the Toolbar. - 5 When you are finished, click OK.

-Setting Up Outline Reports
+Customizing Outline Reports